-In machine learning poisoning, a hacker targets a machine learning model and injects instructions into it so that the system becomes vulnerable to attacks.
-Cyber criminals can introduce backdoors, trojans or malicious samples into the machine learning model to poison training sets and compromise the system.
+In machine learning poisoning, a hacker targets a machine learning model and injects instructions into it.
+This then makes the system vulnerable to attacks.
+Cyber criminals can introduce backdoors, trojans or malicious samples into the machine learning model.
+This is done to poison training sets and compromise the system.

 Smart contract hacking

 A smart contract is a contract, or agreement, between two people in the form of computer code.
 Smart contracts live in decentralised networks, and the transactions that happen in such a contract are processed by the blockchain.
 This means they can be sent automatically without a third party.

 Smart contracts carry self-executing code.
 This code is intended to automatically execute, control, or document legally relevant actions and events that have been set in the contract terms.